nationalparkservice/places-tracing-guide/README.md

   - [ ] Motorized Trail (formerly "Motorized Track")
   - [ ] Pedestrian Path (use Governors Island)
   - [ ] Parking Lot
-- [ ] Highlight `NPS Unit Code` being lowercase only
-- [ ] Highlight `nps:` tags (coming in from GIS seeds)
-- [ ] Note using POIs for wayfinding/routing (so do not add a point to a restricted parking lot, building, etc)
-- [X] Remove links to OSM wikis
-- [X] Remove underlying tags tabs (to be included in Technical User Documentation)
-- [X] Change optional field presentation from tag to title as displayed in editor
-- [X] Update optional fields per preset, in order as displayed in Editor

 #### Secondary: